Maximize monetization and retention with the top four subscription pricing models for 2023.

-Social media management tool Sprout Social designs their tiers around the needs of different customers, whether they're professionals who need “essential tools” or companies looking for advanced tools “at scale.”
-By catering to multiple buyer personas at multiple price points, Sprout Social is able to maximize how much revenue they can extract from each different customer, while also providing an easy upsell opportunity as companies outgrow each tier.
+Social media management tool Sprout Social designs its tiers around the needs of different customers, whether they're professionals who need "essential tools" or companies looking for advanced tools "at scale."
+By catering to multiple buyer personas at multiple price points, Sprout Social can maximize how much revenue they can extract from each customer while providing an easy upsell opportunity for long-term users as companies outgrow each tier.

-Beyond two or three options, however, things start to go downhill—offering too many choices leads to indecision and lower sales.
-It's easy to try appealing to many customer types with varying budgets by adding more and more tiers, leading to lack of decision and lost sales.
+Beyond two or three options, however, things start to go downhill - offering too many choices leads to indecision and lower sales.
+It's easy to try appealing to customer types with varying budgets by adding more tiers, but this leads to 'analysis paralysis' and lost sales.

 3. Per unit/user model

-Per-user pricing is the go-to model for the majority of subscription companies.
-Pricing scales evenly along with the number of users — the more users, the more you can charge.
+Per-user pricing is the go-to subscription business model for the majority of companies.
+Pricing scales evenly along with the number of users - the more users, the more you can charge.

 Buffer prices each tier of their social media management tool by the number of users.

 Per-user pricing is easy for potential buyers to understand, simplifying the sales process.
-It also makes forecasting revenue straightforward, since revenue scales in direct proportion to the number of users.
+It also makes forecasting monthly recurring revenue (MRR) straightforward since revenue scales in direct proportion to the number of users.

 Charging for each new user does have downsides, though.
-It doesn't reflect the true value your product provides — more seats doesn't necessarily make the product more valuable for users.
-Charging per seat can also lead to users sharing logins across teams, cutting into your potential revenue.
+For example, charging per seat can lead to users sharing logins across teams, cutting into your potential revenue.

 4. Usage model

-Usage-based pricing is somewhat less common among SaaS businesses— it's mainly used by telecommunications companies and IT services.
+Usage-based pricing is somewhat less common among SaaS businesses - it's mainly used by telecommunications companies and IT services.
 Users are charged based on how much of a product or service they consume: download 4GB of data in a month, for example, and you'll be charged for exactly 4GB.
-Download 5GB next month, and you'll be charged more.

 Data enrichment tool Clearbit charges based on the number of API requests each month.

-Tying pricing to usage makes it easier for small companies to get started with your product while avoiding the high upfront fees charged by some subscription companies.
-On the other end of the scale, it also accounts for additional costs incurred by heavy users, charging them fairly based on the extra time and resources they're consuming.
-Charging based on usage does, however, make it much harder to predict revenue, since billing can vary dramatically each month.
+Tying pricing to usage makes it easier for small companies to get started with your product while avoiding the high upfront monthly or yearly fees charged by some subscription companies.
+On the other end of the scale, it also accounts for additional costs incurred by heavy users, charging them fairly based on the extra time and resources they consume.
+Charging based on usage does, however, make it much harder to predict revenue since billing can vary dramatically each month.

 What to consider when choosing a pricing model